nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 **MSS**

-1. User requests to find tasks based on the attributes
+1. User requests to find tasks based on keywords and/or attributes
 2. Opus shows a list of tasks

 Use case ends